 As well as allowing for a degree of choice, the GCSE curriculum at Trent is designed to afford each pupil access to a core set of subjects and a broad educational experience, such that they will have many options available to them post-16.
-With this in mind, all compulsory subjects are represented in this booklet, in addition to those that your child may opt for.
-With universities increasingly looking at GCSE grades to inform their selection process, this is vitally important.
+With this in mind, all compulsory subjects are represented in this booklet, universities increasingly looking at GCSE grades to inform their selection process, this is vitally important.

-Career aspirations might play some role in the decision-making process at this stage, although GCSE subject choices should be made based on a pupil's interests and strengths, as this is most likely to lead to enjoyment and success.
+Career aspirations might play some role in the decisionmaking process at this stage, although GCSE subject choices should be made based on a pupil's interests and strengths, as this is most likely to lead to enjoyment and success.